Adaptavist/terraform-module-aws-fargate/README.md

 ## Conventional commits

-This repository utilises [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+This repository uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 For example, to trigger a new release version, please make sure your commits match this format.